dvrpc/link-docs/docs/how-it-works/lts.md

-On the bicycle side, Link is based on the Level of Traffic Stresss (LTS).
+On the bicycle side, LINK uses the Level of Traffic Stress (LTS) network.
 LTS is a road classification scheme based on the estimated comfort of bicyclists in the traffic stream.
 ![Image of LTS classification, showing cyclists on varying levels of stressful roads](../assets/LTS.png)